opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

    </project>
    ```

    The value of `sa.rule.priority` can be between `0` and `2147483647`.
-Plugins with the highest `sa.rule.priority` value are loaded last (i.e. the order for loading of plugins is as per inverse `sa.rule.priority`).
+Rules with the highest `sa.rule.priority` value are loaded last (i.e. the order for loading of rules is as per inverse `sa.rule.priority`).

    If the `sa.rule.priority` property is missing, a priority of `0` is used as default.

-### 6.1 Including the <ins>Instrumentation Rule</ins> in the <ins>SpecialAgent</ins>
+### 6.1 Including the <ins>Integration Rule</ins> in the <ins>SpecialAgent</ins>

-<ins>Instrumentation Rules</ins> must be explicitly packaged into the main JAR of the <ins>SpecialAgent</ins>.
+<ins>Integration Rules</ins> must be explicitly packaged into the main JAR of the <ins>SpecialAgent</ins>.
 Please refer to the `<id>assemble</id>` profile in the [`POM`][specialagent-pom] for an example of the usage.

 ## 7 Compatibility Testing

-<ins>Instrumentation Rules</ins> must provide a spec for compatibility tests.
+<ins>Integration Rules</ins> must provide a spec for compatibility tests.
 These tests assert compatibility with different versions of a particular 3rd-party library.
 For instance, with OkHttp, the API significantly changed when it was upgraded from OkHttp3 to OkHttp4.
 This information is essential for <ins>SpecialAgent</ins> to be able to assert proper functioning of its fingerprinting utility so as to prevent a target runtime from potential failure due to incompatible instrumentation.

 The <ins>Compatibility Testing</ins> spec is described for `pass` and `fail` conditions.
 The `pass` condition requires the compatibility test to pass for a particular 3rd-party library, and the `fail` condition requires the compatibility test to fail.

-The POM of each <ins>Instrumentation Rule</ins> must describe at least one `pass` compatibility test.
+The POM of each <ins>Integration Rule</ins> must describe at least one `pass` compatibility test.
 This test can be expressed in 2 forms:

 1. **Short Form**

-   The Short Form is provided in the `<properties>` element of the <ins>Instrumentation Rule's</ins> POM in a `<passCompatibility>` sub-element.
+   The Short Form is provided in the `<properties>` element of the <ins>Integration Rule's</ins> POM in a `<passCompatibility>` sub-element.
 The body of the sub-element must be a `groupId:artifactId:versionRange`.
 For a description of Version Ranges, please refer to [this link](http://www.mojohaus.org/versions-maven-plugin/examples/resolve-ranges.html).

    For example, the `<passCompatibility>` spec for the [OkHttp Rule][okhttp] is: